-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- ^ The mount-constant inputs to the per-request tarball-host gate

-private and public upstream hosts, extracted __once__ at the composition root from
+and the private and public upstream authorities, extracted __once__ at the

-the base URLs above.
-The hot artifact path reads these fields rather than rebuilding
+composition root from the base URLs above.
+The hot artifact path reads these fields

 __Invariant__: this is a cached projection of 'pdPrivateBaseUrl', 'pdPublicBaseUrl',

-and 'pdMirrorTarget'; whoever changes one of those after construction must re-derive
+and 'pdMirror'; whoever changes one of those after construction must re-derive

 it via 'Ecluse.Core.Security.tarballHostGate' or the gate goes stale.
 The composition